runtimeverification/k/k-distribution/INSTALL.md

     1.  opening up the command prompt (accessible by searching `cmd` or `command prompt` from the start menu);
-    2.  using the `wsl.exe` to access the WSL environment.
+    2.  using the `wsl.exe` command to access the WSL environment.

 -   To use K in other non-linux environments (e.g. Windows 8 or earlier), you will need to use a virtual machine (VM) software.
 We assume you have: